Berkeleyisms

 Since this isn’t a comprehensive list, if you have more Berkeleyisms you use in your daily life in Berkeley, tag them at @UCBerkeleyLife. #Berkeleyisms

-Samantha is a recent graduate who majored in English and minored in Journalism and Creative Writing.
+First published in 2023 by Samantha Herrera, a recent graduate who majored in English and minored in Journalism and Creative Writing.

 Want More?